For the Coronary Arteries

 The buildup of plaque also makes it more likely that blood clots will form in your coronary arteries.
 If blood clots block a coronary artery, a heart attack will occur.

-Doctors may use percutaneous coronary intervention (PCI) (sometimes referred to as coronary angioplasty) and stents to treat CHD.
+Doctors may use percutaneous coronary intervention (PCI), also known as coronary angioplasty, and stents to treat CHD.
 During PCI, a thin, flexible tube with a balloon or other device on the end is threaded through a blood vessel to the narrow or blocked coronary artery.

 Once in place, the balloon is inflated to compress the plaque against the wall of the artery.
 This restores blood flow through the artery, which reduces angina and other CHD symptoms.